Health Encyclopedia - Disease

 - There is a family history of stuttering

-Speech therapy can help make the speech more fluent or smooth, and can help the child feel better about the stuttering.
+Speech therapy can help make the speech more fluent or smooth.

 Parents are encouraged to: